renemrhfr/RAG-Demo/README.md

 You do not need to use Llama for this process.
 If you simply want to try out the retrival of the most relevant contexts, feel free to browse https://huggingface.co/models?library=sentence-transformers for a smaller model and filter by your desired language.
 Simply change model_name in helperFunctions.py to try a different one.
-In this Project i used danielheinz/e5-base-sts-en-de, as I think it works great on legal documents and also works great in german, which I needed for my project.
+In this Project i used intfloat/multilingual-e5-large, which can create text embeddings for up to 512 Tokens.

 - Run createEmbeddings.py
 This will iterate over all files in documents/export and will put them into a format that can be compared to a User input.